Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Abstract

 \section{Abstract}

-While autoregressive (AR) models have demonstrated remarkable success in image generation, extending them to layout-conditioned generation remains challenging due to the sparse nature of layout conditions and the risk of feature entanglement.
-We present \textbf{S}tructured \textbf{M}asking for \textbf{AR}-based \textbf{L}ayout-to-\textbf{I}mage (SMARLI), a novel framework for layout-to-image generation that effectively integrates spatial layout constraints into AR-based image generation.
-To equip AR model with layout control, a specially designed structured masking strategy is applied to attention computation to govern the interaction among the global prompt, layout, and image tokens.
-This design prevents mis-association between different regions and their descriptions while enabling sufficient injection of layout constraints into the generation process.
-To further enhance generation quality and layout accuracy, we incorporate Group Relative Policy Optimization (GRPO) based post-training scheme with specially designed layout reward functions for next-set-based AR models.
-Experimental results demonstrate that SMARLI is able to seamlessly integrate layout tokens with text and image tokens without compromising generation quality.
-It achieves superior layout-aware control while maintaining the structural simplicity and generation efficiency of AR models.
+Although autoregressive (AR) models have demonstrated remarkable success in image generation, extending these models to layout-conditioned generation remains challenging due to the sparse nature of layout conditions and the risk of feature entanglement.
+We present \textbf{S}tructured \textbf{M}asking for \textbf{AR}-based \textbf{L}ayout-to-\textbf{I}mage (SMARLI), a novel framework that effectively integrates spatial layout constraints into the AR generation process.
+To equip AR models with layout control, a structured masking strategy is applied to the attention computation to govern the interaction among the global prompt, layout, and image tokens.
+This design prevents the misassociation of different regions with their corresponding descriptions while enabling the sufficient injection of layout constraints into the generation process.
+To alleviate the exposure bias of AR models and further enhance generation quality and layout accuracy, we incorporate a Group Relative Policy Optimization (GRPO) post-training scheme.
+We adapt it to the next-set-based paradigm and introduce a specifically designed layout reward, which is coordinated with an image quality reward to guide policy optimization in a balanced manner.
+Experimental results demonstrate that SMARLI seamlessly integrates layout tokens with text and image tokens without compromising generation quality, and the proposed masking strategy and post-training scheme can also be transferred to standard next-token-based AR models.
+The proposed framework achieves superior layout control while maintaining the structural simplicity and generation efficiency of AR models. \keywords{Autoregressive Model \and Layout-to-Image Generation \and Post-training}